Pranita2798/DevOps-CI-CD-Pipeline-Simulator/README.md

 - **Multi-Branch Support**: Parallel pipeline execution across different branches
 - **Deployment Rollback**: Simulate rollback scenarios and recovery procedures

-## 📧 Support

-For questions, issues, or contributions, please:
-- Open an issue on GitHub
-- Submit a pull request with improvements
-- Contact the development team

 ---

 **Built with ❤️ for the DevOps community**